MoonMayne/find_similar_images/README.md

 - Verify images are in supported formats (Only tested with .jpg, .jpeg, but others might work)
 - Check console for error messages

-### Images not grouping together
+### Image grouping issues
 - Try adjusting **hash size** in the scan setup:
   - **Increase hash size** (e.g., 16 or 32) if you want STRICTER matching (only very similar images)
   - **Decrease hash size** (e.g., 4 or 6) if you want MORE LENIENT matching (groups more images)
-- Use `crop_resistant` algorithm for cropped or resized images
+- Use the `crop_resistant` algorithm for cropped or resized images
-- Try different algorithms - some work better for specific image types
+- Try different algorithms

 ### Slow scanning
 - Reduce number of workers if CPU usage is too high